antariandel/daqhats_dev/README.md

 ```

 ## Examples
 The daqhats library includes common and board-specific example programs developed with C/C++ and Python.
 The examples are available under ~/daqhats/examples, and are provided in the following formats:

-- console-based (C/C++)
+- console-based (C/C++ and Python)
 - User interface
   - Web server (Python)
   - IFTTT (If This Then That) web service (Python)